On Dry Land

 Raster Vector Join

-The result is that the vector data is spatially linked to the raster data by position.
+The result is that the vector data is spatially joined to the raster data by position.
 Therefore, new columns are added to the vector data table containing the information.

 Data table Calopteryx splendens oekosystematlas

-The Histogram operator can be used to visualise the distribution of occurrence data as a function of average temperature.
+The Histogram operator can be used to visualize the distribution of occurrence data as a function of average temperature.

 Histogram

-To visualise the classified data, it is recommended to use the Class Histogram operator, which translates the Ecosystem Atlas numbers into class names using the metadata.
+To visualize the classified data, it is recommended to use the Class Histogram operator, which translates the IÖR land classification numbers into class names using the metadata.

 Class histogram

-The plots then show the distribution of occurrences of Calopteryx splendens as a function, firstly, of the average temperature on 1 January 2000 and, secondly, of the land-use classification of the Ecosystematlas.
+The plots then show the distribution of occurrences of Calopteryx splendens as a function, firstly, of the average temperature on 1 January 2000 and, secondly, of the land-use classification of the IÖR Landklassifikation.
+Now the time selection menu at the top can be used to observe the change between the observation and the temperature and land use classification over the course of the year.
+Please note that the land classification does not change over time, only the species occurrences.

 Overview Calopteryx splendens final